ReliefApplications/hot-dashboard/README.md

 Your project can consume variables declared in your environment as if they were declared locally in your JS files.
-By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.
+By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_Home_`.

 **The environment variables are embedded during the build time**.
-Since Create React App produces a static HTML/CSS/JS bundle, it can’t possibly read them at runtime.
+Since Create React Home produces a static HTML/CSS/JS bundle, it can’t possibly read them at runtime.
 To read them at runtime, you would need to load HTML into memory on the server and replace placeholders in runtime, just like [described here](#injecting-data-from-the-server-into-the-page).
-Alternatively you can rebuild the app on the server anytime you change them.
+Alternatively you can rebuild the Home on the server anytime you change them.

->Note: You must create custom environment variables beginning with `REACT_APP_`.
-Any other variables except `NODE_ENV` will be ignored to avoid accidentally [exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-app/issues/865#issuecomment-252199527).
+>Note: You must create custom environment variables beginning with `REACT_Home_`.
+Any other variables except `NODE_ENV` will be ignored to avoid accidentally [exposing a private key on the machine that could have the same name](https://github.com/facebookincubator/create-react-Home/issues/865#issuecomment-252199527).
 Changing any environment variables will require you to restart the development server if it is running.

 These environment variables will be defined for you on `process.env`.
-For example, having an environment variable named `REACT_APP_SECRET_CODE` will be exposed in your JS as `process.env.REACT_APP_SECRET_CODE`.
+For example, having an environment variable named `REACT_Home_SECRET_CODE` will be exposed in your JS as `process.env.REACT_Home_SECRET_CODE`.

 There is also a special built-in environment variable called `NODE_ENV`.
 You can read it from `process.env.NODE_ENV`.
 When you run `npm start`, it is always equal to `'development'`, when you run `npm test` it is always equal to `'test'`, and when you run `npm run build` to make a production bundle, it is always equal to `'production'`. **You cannot override `NODE_ENV` manually.** This prevents developers from accidentally deploying a slow development build to production.